Verrochek/Dualist/README.md

 ### Languages
 If you want to edit existing texts you need to edit `en.yml` or `ru.yml` on the `langs` folder

-If you want to edit new translation you need to create `.yml` file, copypaste the content of existing language and translate it (e.g. English to French) and change in `config.yml` **lang** property
+If you want to add new translation you need to create `.yml` file, copypaste the content of existing language and translate it (e.g. English to French) and change in `config.yml` **lang** property
 ### In addition
 - If player leave during the countdown - he will lose
 - Player can't hit each other during the countdown